 First, complete the Campus Events form available on the Student Activities website.
 We will get back to you with a room as soon as we know if it is available at the day/time you requested.

 Q. Where do I get an ASOC Purchase Request?

-The form is available at Student Activities (Room 1140, Building 1, first floor, Fremont campus) and in the ASOC mailbox area (outside room 1130, Building 1, first floor, Fremont campus).
+The form is available at the Student Activities Office and in the ASOC mailbox area.

 Q. Where do I get a Campus Events form?
 Is it necessary?